victle2003/victle2003/README.md

 <h1 align='center'>Hey there, I'm Victor 👋</h1>

+## About me:

-## I'm a high school student living in the US who likes to code learn, and play videogames
+### I'm a high school student living in the US who likes to code learn, and play videogames

 - 💻 I’m currently learning Javascript and getting used to Git/GitHub
 - 🧭 My main focus right now is to create useful apps and browser games to strengthen my knowledge